For the thrifty driver: how to save on gas while driving

 “Idling for more than 10 seconds uses more fuel and creates more CO₂ than turning off and restarting your engine.”

 Sure, there are situations that make idling difficult to avoid.
 Like when you’re in traffic and need to keep your car running for safety reasons.

 Tip #3: Use cruise control, when appropriate

-One great way to save gas on road trips or long distances is to use cruise control on the highway to help maintain a constant speed.
+One great way to save gas while driving on highways is to use cruise control on road trips or long distances to help maintain a constant speed.
 Reducing the number of times your vehicle slows down and accelerates on the highway helps keep the engine and transmission operating efficiently, resulting in a higher fuel economy.

 According to Motor Trend, using cruise control on mostly level surfaces can help you save gas.
 However if you're traversing rolling hills, you may want to stick to an average speed and then allow your car to slow down (5 to 10 mph) when climbing and then allow it to gain a similar speed on the descent.

 With these three tips, you can get started saving money on gas and improve your fuel economy.
 An added bonus is that you’re also benefiting the environment because you’re releasing fewer emissions into the air.